frcsdes/research-blog/pages/posts/ubo_convenience_class/content.md

 ## Introduction

-[Uniform Buffer Objects](https://www.khronos.org/opengl/wiki/Uniform_Buffer_Object) (UBOs) were introduced in OpenGL 3.1; they are essentially small buffers of data shared between shader programs.
+[Uniform Buffer Objects](https://www.khronos.org/opengl/wiki/Uniform_Buffer_Object) (UBOs) were introduced in OpenGL 3.1; they are essentially small, fixed-size buffers of data shared between shader programs.

-Take for instance the transformation matrices of the scene's camera: their size is small and fixed, and I use them in many of my shader programs.
+Take for instance the transformation matrices of the scene's camera, which are often used in many shader programs.
 One way to access their value from shaders is through uniforms, bound before each program's execution.
-However, this is a typical use case for UBOs which offer two advantages here.
+However, this is a typical use case for UBOs which offer two advantages over uniforms here.
 * Rendering is more efficient, as the UBO is only bound once.
-* Inside the C++ code, I am not required to expose the camera data to shaders anymore.
+* Inside the C++ code, you are not required to expose the camera data to shaders anymore.
-  I can refactor it away, and reduce coupling between my classes.
+  It can be refactored away, reducing coupling between the classes.

 In this post, we will create a UBO class that handles boilerplate OpenGL code, and offers a simple syntax to write data inside the buffer.